SheetJS/sheetjs/misc/docs/README.md

 exact Workbook stream for the XLR and the 97-2003 XLS export.
 Works 6 XLS includes two empty worksheets but the main worksheet has an identical encoding.
 XLR also includes a `WksSSWorkBook` stream similar to Lotus FM3/FMT files.

+#### Numbers 3.0+ / iWork 2013+ Spreadsheet (NUMBERS)

+iWork 2013 (Numbers 3.0 / Pages 5.0 / Keynote 6.0) switched from a proprietary
+XML-based format to the current file format based on the iWork Archive (IWA).
+This format has been used up through the current release (Numbers 11.2).

+The parser focuses on extracting raw data from tables.
+Numbers technically supports multiple tables in a logical worksheet, including custom titles.
+This parser will generate one worksheet per Numbers table.

 #### OpenDocument Spreadsheet (ODS/FODS)